 Use Parks But Stay Safe

-Idaho’s State Parks are fully open for day use and camping but visitors are urged to follow good COVID-19 prevention practices: primarily physical distancing and wearing masks when around non-housemates.
-Park employees also will wear masks when near the public as an extra safety precaution.
+Idaho’s State Parks are open for day use and camping but visitors are urged to follow good COVID-19 prevention practices, primarily physical distancing when around non-housemates.
+The Department no longer asks visitors or employees to wear masks but encourages anyone who wants to wear a face covering to do so.

 Everyone has a role to play:

 - Stay home if sick

 - Engage in physical distancing of at least six feet from non-housemates

 - Wear face covering in public places where distancing may be impossible, especially indoors

 - Practice good hand hygiene